Snus: Overview

 Lös Snus is a loose tobacco without the portion pouches.

 Snus is made from air-dried/pasteurized tobaccos from various parts of the world.
 In earlier times, tobacco for making snus was laid out for drying in Scania and Mälardalen, Sweden.
 Later, Kentucky tobaccos were used.
 The ground tobacco is mixed with water, salt, an alkalizing agent such as sodium carbonate or sodium bicarbonate (E500), and aroma, and is prepared through heating under pressure.
 After the heating process, food grade aromas are typically added.
+In Sweden, tobacco for oral use, snus is regulated, and was assumed under the Swedish Food Act in 1971.

-In Sweden, snus is regulated as a food product and, for this reason, all ingredients are listed on the label of each individual package (can) of snus.
+For this reason, all ingredients are listed on the label of each individual package (can) of snus.
 Moist snus contains more than 50% water, and the average use of snus in Sweden is approximately 800 grams (16 units) per person each year.
-About 12% (1.1 million people) of the population in Sweden use snus.
+In 2024, 22% of men and 10% of women aged 16-84 in Sweden reported daily snus use.About 12% (1.1 million people) of the population in Sweden use snus.
 Unlike dipping tobacco and chew, most snus does not undergo the fermentation process, but is instead steam-pasteurized.
 Pasteurization inhibits the growth of bacteria that facilitate the formation of tobacco-specific nitrosamines, while preserving the desired texture and mouthfeel of the snus.
 The absorption of nicotine, the desired primary alkaloid in tobacco, greatly depends on the nicotine content in the snus and the pH of the final product.
-A voluntary quality standard for snus products has been introduced (Gothiatek) that sets maximum levels for certain controversial constituents including nitrosamines, heavy metals, and polyaromatic hydrocarbons.
-Most manufacturers of Scandinavian type snus adhere to this standard.

 Snus is sold in containers of various sizes, originally made of porcelain, wood, silver, or gold.
 Portioned snus usually comes in plastic tins of 20 to 24 portions, containing about 0.75 to 1 gram of snus each, while loose snus is mostly sold in wax coated cardboard containers with plastic lids (similar to dip snuff), at 42 g (50 g before 2008).
 Mini-portion and medium-portion snus are increasingly popular formats.
 Most of these products come in tins containing 20 portions, of either 0.65 or 0.5 grams each for a total of just under 13 or 10 grams, particularly with those for whom concealing their use of smokeless tobacco in places is of utmost importance.

 Snus is available in two main types: